French eXtreme Flight Championships RULES - FXFC

 2. ENTRY REQUIREMENTS, INSURANCE REQUIREMENTS AND PILOT RESPONSIBILITIES

 3. REGISTRATION PROCEDURE AND CONTEST SCHEDULE

 9. PILOT COMMITMENT

-The French eXtreme Flight Championships (FXFC) is a European contest, where radio-controlled aircraft fly aerobatic routines set to music.
+The French eXtreme Flight Championships (FXFC) is a international contest, where radio-controlled aircraft fly aerobatic routines set to music.

 This document provides both general and specific rules and guidelines to be followed during the contest.

-The rules and guidelines contained within this document were created by pilots, judges and organisers from previous FXFC contests.
-The information within this document is therefore designed for pilots, judges, organisers and members of the public who require information about the 2018 FXFC.
+The rules and guidelines contained within this document were created by pilots, judges, and organisers from previous FXFC contests.
+The information within this document is therefore designed for pilots, judges, organisers, and members of the public who require information about the FXFC.